 How Long Is a River?

 But what would the final “correct” figure mean, after all?
 In general, measured distance and felt distance can be miles apart, according to the character of the water, land or air covered, the means of travel, the weather, the time available, and even the health and attitude of the traveler.
-We've all experienced this, to one extent or another.
+We've all experienced this to one extent or another.
 According to the latest Rand-McNally road atlas, it's exactly 2,151 real miles from St. Louis to Fort Clatsop via state and interstate highways.
 By jet plane, nonstop to Portland, then by commuter plane to Astoria, it's only 1,800 air miles.
-But given an unforseen delay, combined with some reason for urgency, the felt distance takes on a new dimension.
+But given an unforseen delay, combined with some personal reason for urgency, the felt distance takes on a new dimension.

-There's another factor that prevents us from saying how far the expedition "really" travelled, and that is that rivers are, by their nature, dynamic.
+here's another factor that prevents us from saying how far the expedition "really" travelled, and that is that rivers are, by their nature, dynamic.
 Their lengths change from season to season, and from year to year.
 Left untrammeled by levees, dikes, or dams, they are continually bending and straightening, coiling and uncoiling, never pausing for our rulers, never posing for their portraits.

 For example, in 1805 Clark figured the distance from the mouth of the Missouri to the mouth of the Knife River, near Fort Mandan, at 1,616 miles.
 In 1890 the U.S. Corps of Engineers calculated it was then just 1,514 miles between the same two points.
 In 1941, measured along the thalweg, or deepest part of the riverbed, the distance appeared to be 1,441 miles.
 In 1960, with only two dams in place, it was 1,376 miles.
 Yet nearby St. Louis, Missouri and nearby Bismarck, North Dakota haven't moved an inch.